offtherailz/MapStore2/docs/developer-guide/developing.md

 You can also have a continuously running watching test runner, that will execute the complete suite each time a file is changed, launching:

-`npm run continuoustest`
+`npm run test:watch`

 Usually during the development you may need to execute less tests, when working on some specific files.

-You can reduce the tests invoked in `npm run continuoustest` execution by editing the file `tests.webpack.js` and modifying the directory (`/web`) and/or the regular expression that intercept the files to execute.
+You can reduce the tests invoked in `npm run test:watch` execution by editing the file `tests.webpack.js` and modifying the directory (`/web`) and/or the regular expression that intercept the files to execute.

 To run ESLint checks launch:

 `npm run lint`

-To run the same tests Travis will check (before a pull request):
-`npm run travis`

 More information on frontend building tools and configuration is available [here](frontend-building-tools-and-configuration)